2026

 More information about the conference and its agenda can be found here.

-I had the opportunity to present my dissertation ideas at McGill Political Behavior Workshop, getting comments from faculties and graduate students of the Department of Political Science at McGill University.
-I would like to thank Professor Colin Scott (Concordia University) for setting up my presentation and Professor Dietlind Stolle (McGill University) for organizing this Workshop.
+I presented my dissertation project at the McGill Political Behavior Workshop and received feedback from faculty and graduate students in the Department of Political Science at McGill University.
+I thank Professor Colin Scott (Concordia University) for arranging the presentation and Professor Dietlind Stolle (McGill University) for organizing the workshop.

-At the 2024 APSA annual meeting, I presented my co-authored paper with Dr. Sanghoon Kim-Leffingwell from the University of North Texas, USA, titled "Reactivity of Voters With an Immigration Background to Discourses of Immigration Policies" under the session "The Political Preferences of Immigrants and Foreigners".
-We really appreciate the constructive feedbacck by our discussant António Valentim.
+At the 2024 APSA annual meeting, I presented my co-authored paper with Dr. Sanghoon Kim-Leffingwell from the University of North Texas, USA, titled “Reactivity of Voters With an Immigration Background to Discourses of Immigration Policies” under the session “The Political Preferences of Immigrants and Foreigners.”
+We appreciated the constructive feedback from our discussant, Antonio Valentim.

 More information about the panel can be found here.